 Whether you are shredding DH trails, racing cross-country, or grinding dirt roads, a comfortable and high-performance shoe is vital for having a good time.
 The best shoes provide efficient power transfer to the pedals, are comfortable to walk in, and don’t have any weird pressure points.

-We’ve collected three of our favorite women’s mountain bike shoes for use with flat pedals, and five of our favorite shoes for clipless pedals.
+We’ve collected our favorite women’s mountain bike shoes for use with flat pedals, as well as our favorite shoes for clipless pedals.
 If you’re not sure which you need, scroll to the bottom of the article for tips on choosing shoes.
 We’ve also included a comparison chart so you can sort by price and other features.

 Women’s Mountain Bike Shoes for Flat Pedals